You Shouldn't Get Fooled By IBM

 When we look at IBM's results, there are some factors that are clearly deteriorating, yet IBM managed to beat the analyst consensus -- let's have a closer look how that was possible:

-IBM's top line was down primarily due to weakness in its biggest segment (technology services & cloud platforms), which, at first, is surprising since the company's cloud business is about the only thing in IBM's portfolio that generates meaningful growth.
+IBM's topline was down primarily due to weakness in its biggest segment (technology services & cloud platforms), which, at first, is surprising since the company's cloud business is the only thing in IBM's portfolio that generates meaningful growth.
 The non-cloud businesses in that segment are dropping at an even faster pace though, which has made IBM's total revenues fall again (in addition to other factors, such as lower global business services).

-On top of that IBM's gross margin declined once again, which has made IBM's gross profit fall at a faster pace (down 2.4% compared to revenues being down 0.4%).
+On top of that, IBM's gross margin declined once again, which has made IBM's gross profit fall at a faster pace (down 2.4% compared to revenues being down 0.4%).

 The gross margin declines are not surprising as there were some shifts in the sales mix: Rather high margin businesses such as GBS were down, whereas lower-margin businesses such as the Systems division saw higher sales -- coupled with the overall sales decline the gross profit decrease thus was almost inevitable.

-With gross profits being down significantly and operating expenses not changing much, pre-tax profits dropped by $200 million as well (in line with the gross profit decrease) -- due to the tax rate dropping further the net income decline was less severe, though:
+With gross profits being down significantly and operating expenses not changing much, pre-tax profits dropped by $200 million as well (in line with the gross profit decrease) -- due to the tax rate dropping further the net income decline was less severe though.

-At an eleven percent tax rate IBM produced net earnings of $2.7 billion, still down $130 million or four percent year over year.
+At an eleven percent tax rate, IBM produced net earnings of $2.7 billion, still down $130 million or four percent year over year.

-In this chart we see the US' federal tax rate over the last decades:
+In this chart, we see the US' federal tax rate over the last decades:

-We see that IBM doesn't even pay one third of the US federal corporate tax rate, not including any state or local taxes yet.
+We see that IBM doesn't even pay one-third of the US federal corporate tax rate, not including any state or local taxes yet.
 Even if tax reform gets passed and the corporate tax rate drops to 20% or 25%, it is hard to imagine that IBM will be able to keep its tax rate at an eleven percent level -- and lowering the tax rate further will be even harder.

-So if the benefit of lower taxes will not mask underlying earnings weaknesses in the future, investors can expect that net earnings could be hit even harder as long as IBM does not manage to grow its top line in the future.
+So if the benefit of lower taxes will not mask underlying earnings weaknesses in the future, investors can expect that net earnings could be hit even harder as long as IBM does not manage to grow its topline in the future.

-Even with the tax rate being at the current extremely low level IBM earned just $2.92 per share according to GAAP, thus there were quite a lot of adjustments to get to $3.30 in order to (slightly) beat the analyst estimates:
+Even with the tax rate being at the current extremely low-level, IBM earned just $2.92 per share according to GAAP.
+Thus there were quite a lot of adjustments to get to $3.30 in order to (slightly) beat the analysts' estimates.

-The two biggest adjustments were acquisition related intangible amortization and retirement-related adjustments, which had a per share impact of $0.17 and $0.21, respectively.
+The two biggest adjustments were acquisition-related intangible amortization and retirement-related adjustments, which had a per share impact of $0.17 and $0.21, respectively.

 I believe backing out intangible amortization (that was related to acquisitions) is okay, as this is a one time item and a non-cash item on top of that -- backing out retirement-related interest costs, insolvency insurance and other costs that are summed up under retirement-related adjustments seems less justified, I believe, as those are actual costs the company has to pay.

-The way IBM keeps beating analyst estimates via extremely low tax rates and extensive non-GAAP adjustments is something investors should keep an eye on -- after all GAAP earnings continue to drop.
+The way IBM keeps beating analyst estimates via extremely low tax rates and extensive non-GAAP adjustments is something investors should keep an eye on -- after all, GAAP earnings continue to drop.

 Cloud is the only growth driver

-IBM has formed the so called strategic imperatives a couple of years ago, businesses that were touted as essential for the company's future growth, which include IBM's cloud business as well as analytics, mobile computing, security and social media.
+IBM has formed the so-called strategic imperatives a couple of years ago, businesses that were touted as essential for the company's future growth, which include IBM's cloud business as well as analytics, mobile computing, security and social media.
 The problem here is that apart from the cloud business, those strategic imperatives are barely growing:

 We see that the non-cloud strategic imperatives revenues totaled $4.7 billion in the most recent quarter, whereas the non-cloud strategic imperatives revenues totaled $4.5 billion in the prior year's third quarter.
-A four percent revenue increase isn't very convincing, especially as those are the businesses IBM has such high hopes for regarding future growth -- the rest of IBM's portfolio is performing even worse (which explains the overall top line declines).
+A four percent revenue increase isn't very convincing, especially as those are the businesses IBM has such high hopes for regarding future growth -- the rest of IBM's portfolio is performing even worse (which explains the overall topline declines).

 Solid cash flows and attractive dividends